StevenLOL/Research_speech_speaker_verification_nist_sre2010/doc/help_kaldi.md

 ####The scp file

-It is often saw a scp file with the same file name which describes the content of an ark file.
+It is often saw a scp file which describes the content of an ark file.

 The scp is only a text file, with following format: